TheJuiceIsSimulated/beginner-emerald-dapp/quest-submissions.md

 1. How did we get the address of the user?
 Please explain in words and then in code.

-We get the address of the user by
+We get the address of the user through the `user` variable, since the address of the user is stored in the `user`variable.

 .